The Whaling Museum & Education Center: Museum collection

-History
+History of Cold Spring Harbor

-In 1932, a small number of residents of Cold Spring Harbor, NY, commissioned a monument commemorating the village's earlier days as a whaling port.
+In 1932, a small number of residents of Cold Spring Harbor, New York, commissioned a monument commemorating the village's earlier days as a whaling port.
 A boulder was dredged from the harbor and erected on the village square and lists the names of the nine vessels in the fleet.
 In later years the monument was moved to the museum's property, where it remains today.